Working on a Superyacht

 Superyachts come in all shapes and sizes.
 A lot of our graduates will end up on a 30m yacht.
 If on a smaller yacht then you may be required to drive the tender and jet ski or even spend time on the bridge helping with lookout duties.
 All our Deckhand or Steward/ess courses include Powerboat and Jet Ski (PWC) training.

 Kelly completed our Steward/ess course in September 2018.
 She decided to move from a career in the sky as an air-stewardess to one at sea.
 The day after completing our Steward/ess course she has landed her dream job via Facebook.
 Read Kelly’s story and why she decided to become a Yacht Stewardess.

 Finding that dream job

 This is the whole reason you are reading this; find a job on a Superyacht and start a new career at sea.
-Part of our Steward/ess course focuses on careers advice.
-In fact we now spend a whole day looking at the industry, paying tax, getting that first job and your CV.
-We will help you write a CV and as we have met and trained you we can provide that all important reference telling potential employers why they should employ you.
-Flying Fish have seen great success over the 11 years we have been running Steward/ess training courses, with 95% of customers now working in the industry.
+Part of our Steward/ess course focuses on career advice.
+In fact, we now spend a whole day looking at the industry, paying tax, getting that first job and your CV.
+We will help you write a CV and as we have met and trained you we can provide that all-important reference telling potential employers why they should employ you.
+Flying Fish has seen great success over the 11 years we have been running Steward/ess training courses, with 95% of customers now working in the industry.